robosavvy/vive_ros/README.md

 ### Install Steam and SteamVR

-Go to `http://store.steampowered.com/` and download Steam for Linux.
-After successfully installing and running Steam, it should store its files on: `~/.steam/`

-Install SteamVR by using this URL `steam://install/250820`.
+Install Steam:
+`sudo apt install steam`

+Run Steam:
+`steam`

+Setup or log in into your Steam account and install SteamVR app from Steam store.

+Steam files should be located in: `~/.steam/steam`

-Files should be located on: `~/.steam/steam/steamapps/common/SteamVR`
+SteamVR files should be located in: `~/.steam/steam/steamapps/common/SteamVR`

 ### Configure display.